 Other important information to know:

-CRNAs must be recertified every two years (the entire CRNA recertification process is changing), to read more at NBCRNA - CLICK HERE -
+CRNAs must maintain ongoing national certification, to read more at NBCRNA - CLICK HERE -

 Studies show anesthesia delivered by CRNAs is safe, of high quality, and cost-effective - CLICK HERE -